luis-cicada/node-prisma-rest-api/README.md

 - Prisma
 - And more!

 🔥 Start harnessing the data-driven possibilities today with the following stack.
 Streamline your development process, enhance your applications, and take control of your data effortlessly.
-Explore this Portfalio to witness my dedication to software craftsmanship.
+Explore this Portfolio to witness my dedication to software craftsmanship.

 Discover my passion for problem-solving, creativity, and innovation through a collection of exciting projects.
 Thank you for visiting and being part of my journey!

 ## Technologies Used

-This Portfalio project makes use of a variety of cutting-edge technologies to deliver high-quality solutions.
+This Portfolio project makes use of a variety of cutting-edge technologies to deliver high-quality solutions.
 Here's a list of the key technologies, libraries, and frameworks employed:

 - [Serverless Framework (AWS)](https://www.serverless.com/framework/docs/providers/aws/)
 - [Node.js](https://nodejs.org/)/[Express](https://expressjs.com/)